 Danielle Cattalini – Board Chair

 Danielle is a Fremantle girl born and bred and is passionate about the areas heritage and future.
 Growing up in Fremantle with her parents and six siblings, Danielle’s connection to the CBD and working life began at the age of 10, helping clean the shelves at her dad’s pharmacy.
 Today she lives in Fremantle with her husband and two children.

-As a recently appointed member of the Fremantle BIDS Board, Danielle will bring her extensive range of marketing and management experience in retail, local government and community knowledge to the role.
+Recently revoted onto the Board and elected Board Director Chair, Danielle brings her leadership , extensive range of marketing and management experience in retail, local government and community knowledge to the role.

 Jay’s great, great grandfather, Charles Manning arrived in Fremantle in 1854, representing his family’s London based trading company.